geoinsight-nz/forest-catchment-planner-timeslider/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE.md](LICENSE) file for details.

 ## Contact

-For questions or feedback, please reach out to Rob Besaans(mailto:rob@geoinsight.co.nz).
+For questions or feedback, please reach out to [Rob Besaans](mailto:rob@geoinsight.co.nz).